• Skip to main content

 Can I make my own oat flour?

 Yes!
-While I find the store-bought variety to be finer and more gentle, you can easily make your own by blending rolled oats in a blender or food processor until a powder forms.
+While I find the store-bought variety to be finer and quite gentle, you can easily make your own by blending rolled oats in a blender or food processor until a powder forms.

 Can I use a different clay?

 Yes.
-You can certainly use any cosmetic clay your prefer.
-French green, rhassoul, kaolin and Brazilian are all excellent choices!
+You can certainly use any cosmetic clay you prefer.
+French green, rhassoul, kaolin, and Brazilian are all excellent choices!

 homemade facial cleansing grains in a glass bottle on a dark wood table